-We believe that in criminal justice systems that are fit for purpose: offenders are held to account, sentences are proportionate, and the primary purpose of prison is rehabilitation not retribution.
+We believe that in criminal justice systems that are fit for purpose, offenders are held to account, sentences are proportionate, and the primary purpose of prison is rehabilitation, not retribution.

 Over 10 million men, women and children are in prison around the world, a large proportion for minor, non-violent offences.
 Around 3.2 million people in detention are awaiting trial.
 We advocate for the rights of defendants to a fair trial without delay, and an end to the unnecessary use of imprisonment.
-We promote alternatives to prison which support the reintegration and rehabilitation of offenders and reduce the likelihood of re-offending.
+We promote alternatives to prison which support the rehabilitation of offenders and reduce the likelihood of re-offending.

-We work with inter-governmental organisations to bring about reforms that balance the rights of offenders and of victims, and we provide practical assistance to national policy-makers, criminal justice authorities and civil society to reform legislation, policy and practice.
+We work with inter-governmental organisations to bring about reforms that balance the rights of offenders and of victims, and we provide practical assistance to national policymakers, criminal justice authorities and civil society to reform legislation, policy and practice.